 6. Maybe don’t start baking after midnight

-I’m generally a late night person so this didn’t seem like it would be a huge issue.
-Sadly by the time it was all done, especially since I was cooking longer at lower temp, I was tired and it was really not an appropriate time to be eating a big piece of cake.
+I’m generally a late-night person so this didn’t seem like it would be a huge issue.
+Sadly by the time, it was all done, especially since I was cooking longer at a lower temp, I was tired and it was really not an appropriate time to be eating a big piece of cake.
 So almost immediately after frosting the cake, it went right into the refrigerator and was not even sampled.
 Kind of a sad and unfulfilling conclusion to the whole production.
 Though one positive outcome was that the next day I had a piece and I must say this cake is awesome cold!

 7. Now I need even more stuff.